Top 20 Family-Friendly Ways to Shift Towards Plant-Based Eating (and Why!)

 Leave the meat out of your chili recipe: Chili recipes don’t have to include meat.
 Using kidney beans, black beans, chickpeas and/or lentils add plenty of protein, texture and nutrition.
 Or, make this a gradual change by trying Tip #6 and use half the meat with one of the above options!

-Use fruit and veggies at dinner: Fruit and veggie pouches are super convenient when you’re on the go or just need an easy snack for your baby or toddler.
+Use fruit and veggie pouches in unique ways: Fruit and veggie pouches are super convenient when you’re on the go or just need an easy snack for your baby or toddler.
 But did you know that you can use them for baking, as a nutritious dip for finger foods, or as an ingredient in a baby-friendly smoothie?
 Yep!
 Here are my top 5 unique ways to use pouches.

 Make a nutritious dip out of legumes: There’s nothing more fun than dipping!
 Make your own hummus or bean dip (here’s a great recipe!) to pair with veggies, pita or just have on its own.